cucumber-attic/gherkin-editor/README.md

 Now go to http://localhost:8000

+# Web Framework

+The webapp is using [Express](http://expressjs.com/) and [Dust](http://akdubya.github.com/dustjs/).
+The demo page doesn't use Dust, but as the app gets a little more fancy we'll need some templating.
+I'm not a huge fan of Jade/Haml style template languages.

+# Tests

+There are none yet, it's too experimental at this stage.
+They will come later.

 # Want to help?

 Join the [Cucumber Mailing list](http://groups.google.com/group/cukes) and discuss!

 # Hacking on Ace

+Only edit files under `lib` - not under `build` - they are generated.
+To regenerate after hacking:

     cd vendor/ace
     git submodule update --init --recursive